-• If you are tardy to school, you or your parent must sign in at the front office or the attendance office.
+• If you are tardy to school, your parent must sign you in at the front office.

 The principal will decide whether or not to excuse your tardiness to school.
 The principal will not accept the following reasons for being tardy: heavy traffic; oversleeping; returning home for forgotten items; and non-educational appointments other than doctor/dentist.